 American Express is launching two new credit cards targeted at those who want to make money off of their day-to-day spending, and frequent users can even earn bonus points.

-The new American Express EveryDay and EveryDay Preferred credit cards, which will be available April 2, offer customers Membership Rewards points, along with a points bonus each month when cardholders make frequent qualifying purchases.
+The new Amex EveryDay and Amex EveryDay Preferred credit cards, which will be available April 2, offer customers Membership Rewards points, along with a points bonus each month when cardholders make frequent qualifying purchases.